Occupational Health and Safety

 Basic Policy on Health and Safety Management

-Through our health management initiatives, we are working to enhance the physical and mental health of our employees, and to maintain and enhance work environments that are safe, comfortable, and hygienic.
+Through our health management initiatives, we are helping to enhance the physical and mental health of our employees, and to maintain and enhance work environments that are safe, comfortable, and hygienic.

 Individual employees help to eliminate unsafe behavior by raising their awareness of potential hazards.
 They are also working to maintain and improve their mental and physical health.